Lexington Winter Invitational

 Terminal defense to framework is under-rated.

 Questions such as “Is debate just a game?” or “Does debate shape our subjectivity, and in what way?” are important to me.
+I do not think the aff needs to necessarily win that debate isn't a game, but they should have arguments about how they grapple with the inevitable competitive nature of debate.

 Go slower when explaining what your interpretation is and what the topic looks like because I do not have topic knowledge.